-6. Ensure that between them the directors have the necessary up-to-date experience, skills and capabilities
+6. Ensure that between them the Directors have the necessary up-to-date experience, skills and capabilities

-The directors of the Company during the current financial year, together with their experience, skills, and personal qualities relevant to the Company's business is outlined below:
+The current Directors of the Company, together with their experience, skills, and personal qualities relevant to the Company's business are outlined below:

-- overing both drug development and medical devices.
-He was a non-executive director of Reneuron Holdings Plc, an AIM quoted company.
-Paul has served as Chairman of Oval Medical Technologies and of Sareum Holdings Plc, Chief Executive of Cambridge Antibody Technology Limited, and founded Provensis Limited.
-He has also served as Corporate Development Director of Unipath Limited, then the medical diagnostics business of Unilever Plc, and as Director of Research and Development for Johnson & Johnson Limited.
-Formerly head of Antimicrobial Chemotherapy for Glaxo Plc, Paul has a PhD in Molecular Virology and is the author of over 50 publications.
-Paul's experience in the pharmaceutical R&D process, roles as executive, non-executive and Chairman of both private and public companies and the contacts he has developed over his career remain highly relevant in discharging his role as Chairman of Physiomics. - Dr Jim Millen (CEO) joined Physiomics in April 2016, bringing over 15 years' experience in pharmaceuticals and biotechnology gained at a number of blue-chip global companies as well as smaller UK-based organisations.
+- Dr Jim Millen (Executive Chairman & CEO) joined Physiomics in April 2016, bringing over 15 years' experience in pharmaceuticals and biotechnology gained at a number of blue-chip global companies as well as smaller UK-based organisations.
 At Allergan, Jim was responsible for corporate development in its Europe, Africa and Middle East region where he was pivotal in expanding the Company's geographical footprint before moving to a senior role responsible for commercial strategy and market access.
 Prior to that, at GSK, Jim held business development roles of increasing responsibility including within the Company's innovative Centre of Excellence for External Drug Discovery.
 Jim has also supported a number of smaller companies in fund raising and strategic partnering activities.
 Over the course of his career he has completed an array of deals worth many hundreds of millions of dollars, spanning licencing, acquisition, divestment, development and commercialisation.
 Jim studied medicine at Queens' College, Cambridge University and qualified as a doctor from the London Medical School.
 He holds an MBA from INSEAD.
-Jim's ability to develop and grow businesses and drive towards ambitious goals is of great value in his role as CEO.

-- Dr Christophe Chassagnole (COO) has been involved in systems biology and bio-computing projects since the mid-nineties, with experience in both academic and industrial environments.
+Jim's ability to develop and grow businesses and drive towards ambitious goals is of great value in his role as CEO. - Dr Christophe Chassagnole (COO) has been involved in systems biology and bio-computing projects since the mid-nineties, with experience in both academic and industrial environments.
 His Doctorate was achieved at the Victor Segalen-Bordeaux II University, and then he held a post doctorate position with IBVT at Stuttgart University.
 Before Joining Physiomics Dr Chassagnole worked in France as a senior researcher for CRITT Bio-Industries (Toulouse) for 3 years.
 He joined Physiomics in May 2004 as project leader to develop the technology portfolio of the Company.
 He was appointed Chief Operating Officer of Physiomics in May 2007, in this capacity he has initiated and supervised the development of the Virtual TumourTM technology.
 Christophe remains the main source of scientific knowledge on the biology of cancer and modelling/simulation as it relates to drug development.
 Christophe maintains his knowledge through regular literature reviews and is highly valued by clients for this reason.
-Christophe is also responsible for managing the Company's R&D activities and in particular of our initiative in personalised medicine. - Anthony Clayden, of Strategic Finance Director Ltd (Secretary) is Head of Finance and Company Secretary with over 22 years' experience directing or advising over 40 high growth potential businesses of differing size and complexity and brings broad experience of strategic, operational, and financial matters.
-His career encompasses numerous businesses in the life sciences and healthcare sector including 6 years as Chief Financial Officer of AIM quoted Futura Medical Plc where he was involved in its IPO and a series of placings.
-Previously, Anthony worked with KPMG and PwC on a range of corporate finance matters including fundraisings, company sales and acquisition advice.
-Anthony has a B.Sc.
-(Hons) in Natural Sciences from Durham University and is a Qualified Chartered Accountant.
-Although Anthony is not a director of the Company, he provides invaluable advice on all matters financial.
+Christophe is also responsible for managing the Company's R&D activities and in particular of our initiative in personalised medicine.